top of page

 Acupuncturist, Herbalist, Massage Therapist

-She loves that even with over a decade of experience in bodywork, she still gets new challenges from her massage clients and acupuncture and herbal patients that invite her to think abstractly.
-The body and the psyche are so complex, but healing is for everyone and for her, there is nothing better than seeing people healthier, happier, and more empowered.
+Additionally, Margaret has also been a massage therapist in Colorado for 12 years.
+Her style is a deep tissue and pain treatment oriented with long, flowing strokes inspired by the Swedish modality of massage.
+She loves that even with over a decade of experience in bodywork, she still gets new challenges from her massage clients as well as her acupuncture and herbal patients that invite her to think abstractly.
+The body and the psyche are so complex, but healing is for everyone, and for her, there is nothing better than seeing people healthier, happier, and more empowered.

 Weiser Medicine & Bodywork